 To assign a value to baselineState, a tool needs a way to determine whether a result is logically “the same”, in some sense, as a result that appeared in the baseline.
 Appendix B discusses how a result management system can assign a “fingerprint” to each result.
 See also the description of the fingerprints (§3.22.11) and partialFingerprints (§3.22.12) properties.

 An analysis tool that works together with such a result management system can use the fingerprint to determine whether two results are logically the same; two results with the same fingerprint are considered logically the same.

+NOTE 2: A result management system might respond to a “new” result by filing an issue in a bug tracking system.
+It might respond to an “updated” result by editing the details of an existing issue in the bug tracking system, or by attaching an updated SARIF log to the issue.
+It might respond to an “absent” result by resolving the issue.
+It might take no action at all for an “unchanged” issue, or it might simply update its internal information about the range of runs that contained the result.

 If baselineState is present on any result object in the containing run, it SHALL be present on every such result object.